SciSpectator/BioGenVariate/README.md

 Your data is now fully extracted, filtered, and classified, ready for deep-dive statistical analysis and visualization within the GenVariate suite.

+# Option 3: Display Samples on Distribution 📊

+This tool allows you to see how your selected samples fit within a broader biological context.
+It for example answers critical questions like:

+- Where do my samples fall on the full expression range of a specific gene?

+- Are there other relevant samples (like controls or different treatments) from the same experiments that I might have missed in my initial filtering?

+It works by plotting a histogram of all samples from the experiments in your dataset ( for example extracted samples during step: "GSE Extraction"), overlaid on a background distribution of all samples from an entire microarray platform.

+A dialog box will appear asking for display options:

+Background Platform: Select the microarray platform (e.g., GPL570) you want to use as the overall reference distribution.

+Gene Symbol (optional): Enter one or more gene symbols, separated by commas (e.g., APOE, TREM2).
+If you leave this blank, the tool will plot the distribution for all genes on the selected platform combined.

+An interactive plot window will open, displaying the distribution.
+If you entered multiple genes, you can navigate between their plots using the "Next" and "Previous" buttons.

+_Fig 8.
+An example distribution plot showing samples from two experiments (GSEs) against the full platform background.
+Note the red-bordered bars indicating missed samples._

+#Interactive Legend:

+- Click on any GSE ID in the legend to open its official page on the NCBI GEO website in your browser.
+This allows for immediate investigation of an experiment's design.

+#Show Data Table:

+- Clicking the "Show Data Table" button opens a new window with a detailed, color-coded list of every sample shown in the histogram.

+- This table explicitly labels each sample as either "In User File" or "Not In User File", making it easy to identify the exact GSMs that your initial filter missed.

+- You can double-click or right-click any row in the table to open the corresponding GSM or GSE page on GEO.